malhotra-paritosh/J.A.R.V.I.S/README.md

 # J.A.R.V.I.S

 JARVIS is full featured vehicle management system developed for PEC with the following components:

--Application portal for users for a parking sticker -Admin portal for application approval
+- Application portal for users for a parking sticker
+- Admin portal for application approval
--Parking Stickers have unique encrypted QR Codes -Companion Mobile App for Guards & Officers to scan the stickers and get vehicle & owner details
+- Parking Stickers have unique encrypted QR Codes
+- Companion Mobile App for Guards & Officers to scan the stickers and get vehicle & owner details

 ## Requirements